In this guide we'll cover:

 What is a pre-built vape coil?

 Pre-built vape coils are coils that are ready to be installed into an RDA, RDTA, or RTA tank.
 They are the small but wrapped coils that you would find by Aleaf or Vapor Tech.
 They are pre-made, thus, pre-built!
+These are different that your typical vape tank coils, as they do not go into tank atomizers.

-Different kinds of pre-built coils
+Different types of pre-built coils

 There are several different types of pre-built vape coils.
 They can range from super simple to elaborate, and many of these different types may come together to make even more complex coils.
 Here's an example; a staple coil and a staggered coil meet in a bar.
 They come together and make a staggered staple coil!
 Or Clapton and framed coils come together and make a framed Clapton coil!